A05annex/HRVHS_SkyStone_Blocks/README.md

     Increase the value for more immediate heading correction.
 If your robot starts to rock side-to-side it means you have **kp** set too high.

+  **Troubleshooting**
+  * Forward-backward and turn seem to work correctly, sideways does not work at all. ***PAY ATTENTION HERE!!!*** This probably means you have not correctly mounted you wheels (a common problem).
+Refer back to the figure at the beginning of this section and note that when you look down on the robot the orientation of the rollers on the mechanum wheels should trace an **X** over the chassis of the robot - if you get this wrong, you will not get the desired sideways motion.

-* **AutoCalibrate** - is a driver controlled program to test and calibrate autonomous move/turn functions.
+* **AutoCalibrate.blk** - is a driver controlled program to test and calibrate autonomous move/turn functions.

   The autonomous move/turn methods are:
   * **move with inches, degrees** - move the specified distance (inches) in the specified direction (degrees) without